zlijingtao/Neurobfuscator/README.md

 #### **Expected Results**:

-You can find a newly generated log file under ``./seq_obfuscator/``, at the end of the log file, a final compilation on the best obfuscated model is done, and a snapshot of the result is like this:
+The log file is saved under ``./seq_obfuscator/``, a snapshot of the result:

 ![SeqLog](misc/figs/seq_log.PNG)

 where, we applied several sequence obfuscating knobs and achieves a LER of ``0.294``.
-(This is just from a toy example.)
+(This is a toy example.)

-The compiled runtime for the obfuscated model sits under ``./seq_obfuscator/deploy_lib/``
+The compiled runtime for the obfuscated model is saved under ``./seq_obfuscator/deploy_lib/``

 ![DeployLib](misc/figs/deploy_lib.PNG)

 ### <ins>**Real Use Case**<ins>

-To use the tool in practice, first, you need script/coding your own model under ``./seq_obfuscator/model_file/`` and properly label it. (*We currently only supports a specific format*)
+To use the tool in practice, first, you need script/coding the original neural network model ``./seq_obfuscator/model_file/`` and properly label it. (*We currently only supports a specific format, need to match the format as other example networks in this directory*)

 Importantly, a reasonable large parameter need to be set by simply re-commenting and run the ``run above`` setting we provide. (*need to check all scripts*)